freeipa/freeipa-perftest/README.md

 wildcard `{id}` is permitted for commands that required variability to run properly (for example, it can be used as a username so that the `user-add` command can be run multiple times without failing).
 The amount of commands to run is set using the `amount` options, and these commands will be run from clients deployed before the test.
-Each client deployed will run a maximum of 50 commands.
+Each client deployed will run a maximum of 25 commands.
 These commands are scheduled on the client using the `at` tool.

+There is an option to run the test in sequential mode.
+When this mode is activated, only one client will be deployed, and commands will be executed sequentially from this single client.

 After the execution of the test, output from the commands will be written to the `sync` directory.